djhunt-ibm/agentic-ai-client-bootcamp/usecases/retail/retail.md

 ![alt text](images/image6.png)

-The `Show agent` switch controls whether or not the agent will be visible on the main watsonx Orchestrate page.
+The `Show agent` switch, at the bottom of the agent configuration page, controls whether or not the agent will be visible on the main watsonx Orchestrate page.
 We will leave this on for now, but eventually we will switch it off, because we want users to only use the supervisory agent (which we will create below).

 We can now test our new agent right here in this page, using the `Preview` window.
 Let's test if both tools are properly invoked if we give the agent the right task.
 For example, we can give the agent a URL with the image, and then ask it to tell us about related market trends, like this:
 ```